 If a market sale would not cover the full mortgage balance, the options narrow but still exist:

 - Short sale: The lender agrees to accept less than the full amount owed.
 Lender approval required.
 Slower than a standard sale because of the underwriting and approval process.
-We have coordinated short sales with various lenders; we know what kinds of documentation lenders typically want.
+We have coordinated short sales with various lenders and know what documentation lenders typically require.

 - VA compromise sale: Specific to VA-backed loans.
 The VA's version of a short-sale-style approval.
 Has its own eligibility criteria and approval timeline.
 Coordinated through the VA Regional Loan Center.

 - Deed-in-lieu of foreclosure: You give the property back to the lender voluntarily, in exchange for the lender agreeing not to pursue foreclosure (and ideally, not to pursue a deficiency judgment).
-Lender has to accept; not all do.
-Generally a last resort before foreclosure.
+Lenders have to accept; not all do.
+Generally, a last resort before foreclosure.

-None of these are guaranteed.
+None of these are promised.
 Eligibility depends on your specific situation, lender, and loan type.
 We coordinate the real estate side.
-The approval side belongs with the lender, the servicer, and where applicable the VA.
+The approval side belongs with the lender, the servicer, and, where applicable, the VA.

 Military-specific protections and resources